Xaviar-Cordova/NETWORK-new-office-build-configuration/README.md

 We've been tasked with setting up a brand-new office we want to keep online 24/7.
 First is Layer 2 management & network maintenance.
 Once we've enabled LLDP to help identify
-Devices' capabilities later, We then created vlans to segment how data is transferred so their fewer chances of it being eavesdropped & Vlan 3 itself hasa management interface on each switch enabled so we remote into those later. since we're introducing Vlans, we implemented MSTP so each of themwill have a better idea on what path to choose, but kept all vlan in group 0 for now.
-Just to be safe no random switch overwrites all the others one day, we alsoset VTP to transparent mode. finally, it is only a matter of setting up the trunk and assigning ports to its intended segments.
+Devices' capabilities later, We then created vlans to segment how data is transferred so their fewer chances of it being eavesdropped & Vlan 3 itself hasa management interface on each switch enabled so we remote into those later. since we're introducing Vlans, we implemented MSTP so each of them will have a better idea on what path to choose, but kept all vlan in group 0 for now.
+Just to be safe no random switch overwrites all the others one day, we also set VTP to transparent mode. finally, it is only a matter of setting up the trunk and assigning ports to its intended segments.